shantanugoel/raspi-car/readme.txt

 This is the software portion of my project to make a browser controlled remote car.
-Read this for more details: <blog post link to be added>
+Read this for more details: http://tech.shantanugoel.com/2014/08/03/browser-controlled-raspberry-pi-camera-car.html

 HW Used:
 Dagu Chassis (Includes motors/tires and the plates)